pravatbhusal/synced-ipcontrol/README.md

 # Setting-up the GUI Database View
 1. Install pgadmin3 in the Linux dedicated server via "sudo apt-get install pgadmin3"
 2. In Putty or your SSH client, go to the X11 configuration and Enable X11 Forwarding and use the X Display Location as "localhost:0"
-3. Install an X11 Server on your computer (preferably "Xming Server")
+3. Install an X11 Server on your computer (preferably "MobaXTerm: https://mobaxterm.mobatek.net/")
-4. Now in the Linux dedicated server, open pgadmin3 with "pgadmin3"
+4. Now in the Linux dedicated server, open pgadmin3 with "pgadmin3" and configure pgadmin3 to open your msoy database
 5. Finished!

 # Documentation: